Relintai/pandemonium_engine_docs/03_usage/20_export/01_exporting_basics.md

 variety of platforms.
 First, however, we need to make some changes to the way the game works.

-Note:
- If you haven't made "Dodge the Creeps" yourself yet, please read
-          `doc_your_first_2d_game` before continuing with this tutorial.

 ## Preparing the project

 In *Dodge the Creeps*, we used keyboard controls to move the player's character.